parse-community/Governance/README.md

 In general, as long as nobody explicitly opposes a proposal or patch, it is recognized as having the support of the community.
 This is called lazy consensus - that is, those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.

 Lazy consensus is a very important concept within the project.
-It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such mails.
+It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position.

 For lazy consensus to be effective, it is necessary to allow at least 72 hours before assuming that there are no objections to the proposal.
 This requirement ensures that everyone is given enough time to read, digest and respond to the proposal.
 This time period is chosen so as to be as inclusive as possible of all participants, regardless of their location and time commitments.